Get Rid of Those Car Payments

 The short answer: even if you can find somebody to take your place, it’s much better to sell the car or get out of the lease entirely.

-With any kind of loan, whether you own a house or you’re making payments on a truck, it seems like a great idea: find somebody who’s willing and able to make the required payments, and walk away from the deal.
+With any loan, whether you own a house or you’re making payments on a truck, it seems like a great idea: find somebody who’s willing and able to make the required payments, and walk away from the deal.
 The buyer benefits from low up-front costs and a predictable payment.
 The lender gets to keep collecting payments as if nothing happened.
-Most importantly, you get freedom to move on – everybody wins.
+Most importantly, you get the freedom to move on – everybody wins.

 Unfortunately, it’s more complicated than that.

 You are still responsible for payments until you completely unwind any agreements you made.
 If you applied for a loan, your credit is on the line, and you’re responsible for getting the loan paid off.
 That risk does not transfer to somebody who simply takes your car and starts making payments.

 If the payments stop arriving (for whatever reason – your borrower can die, change his mind, lose his job, or wreck the car), the lender or lease company will take action against you (lenders don’t legally have the right to go after your “buyer” because they don’t have a signed agreement).

 That might include sending your account to collections, filing lawsuits, garnishing your wages, and more.

 Ultimately, your buyer does not have any skin in the game – you do.

 To eliminate your risk, eliminate your responsibility to repay, sell your car (even if you still owe money on it) and pay off the loan.

 With one less monthly payment, it might be easier to qualify for a new loan.